 There are several rose gardens under restoration around Glen Derwent.
 They include some heritage and modern shrub and climbing varieties.
 One of our ongoing projects is to identify some of the less well known ones.

 Taking the place of the backfilled swimming pool, the garden is hedged by 1000 English Box plants.
-One hundred red and white Iceberg roses will be planted in the outer beds in July 2017.
-The four small corner beds contain pink standard roses salvaged from the overgrown front lawn.
-The inner beds will host annual flowers, including mass plantings of petunias, dahlias and hollyhocks in summer and tulips and irises in spring.
-The centrepiece, to be completed in winter 2017 will be a central three-tiered cast iron fountain, in an octagonal pond built from sandstone sourced from the same quarry as the original outbuildings.
+A total of one hundred red and white Iceberg roses are planted in the outer beds and the four small corner beds contain pink standard roses salvaged from the overgrown front lawn.
+The inner beds currently host annual flowers, including mass plantings of petunias, dahlias and hollyhocks in summer and tulips and irises in spring.
+The centrepiece, to be completed in winter 2018 will be a central three-tiered cast iron fountain, in an octagonal pond built from sandstone sourced from the same quarry as the original outbuildings.
 The parterre garden is a popular spot for wedding ceremonies when the roses are in flower.

-Next to the Conservatory, on the sheltered eastern side of the house, is the lawn tennis court.
+Next to the Conservatory and Tea Room, on the sheltered eastern side of the house, is the lawn tennis court.
 The court is used on Saturdays by the Derwent Valley Croquet Club and guest are welcome to join in.
 One of this winter’s projects will be to re-erect the court fence which once doubled as a frame for climbing roses and sweet peas.
 A white wisteria arbor connects the front veranda to the tennis court lawn and is a favourite spot for Devonshire tea from the Tea Room on a sunny day or a quiet G&T on a summer afternoon.

 Glen Derwent has an orchard to the north of the barn, on the edge of the house paddock.
 It contains several varieties of eating cooking and cider apples, plums, nectarines, peaches, pears, quince, cherries and apricots.
 The Hen Derwent chooks patrol the orchard helping keep it bug-free and cultivated and, occasionally, laying eggs.